Getting Started: Pathway for Engineers

 Browse your job definition

-Use the Pathway CLI to explore the engineering framework your organization has defined.
+Use the Pathway CLI to explore the agent-aligned engineering standard your organization has defined.

 npx fit-pathway discipline --list # See available disciplines